-How it works differs depending on the type of credit card you have and who you have it from.
+How these credit cards that give to charity works differs depending on the type of credit card you have and who you have it from.
 For example, CapitalOne® has The No Hassle GivingSite powered by Network For Good™.
-CapitalOne card holders can elect to donate cash or rewards to a charity of their choosing.
+CapitalOne charity credit card holders can elect to donate cash or rewards to a charity of their choosing.
 American Express® offers their card members the opportunity to enroll in their Members Give℠ program.
 Participating in Members Give allows AMEX users to donate in a variety of ways, including using their Membership Rewards® points for the charity.

 There are also cards that are referred to as cause cards.
 These are a type of affinity card (if you have a credit card that has your favorite sports team’s logo on it, you have an affinity card).
 So-called cause cards are either branded by the organization or let you direct the donation to a specific cause.
-Examples of cause cards include Bank of America®’s American Heart Association® debit card and the Pink ACE Elite™ Visa® Prepaid Card supporting the National Breast Cancer Foundation® (full disclosure: while we don’t necessarily endorse the preceeding cards, AmOne does feature the Pink ACE Elite Visa credit card as one of our recommended credit cards).
+Examples of cause cards include Bank of America®’s American Heart Association® debit card and the Pink ACE Elite™ Visa® Prepaid Card supporting the National Breast Cancer Foundation®.

 Another way that you can give back using your credit card is to donate points and airline miles.
 The Make♦A♦Wish® Foundation’s Wishes In Flight® program accepts donations of frequent flier miles from Delta AirLines’® SkyMiles program, United Airlines’® Mileage Plus program (this includes Continental Airlines OnePass miles), and U.S. Airways® Dividend Miles to help cover travel wishes.
 They are also able to accept TrueBlue miles from jetBlue® via the airline’s TrueGiving website.